martanne/vis/README.md

       * if no address was supplied to the command then:

+         + `w` and `wq` command are always applied to the whole file

-         + if multiple cursors exist, the command is executed once for every cursor with dot set to the current line of the cursor
+         + if multiple cursors exist, the command is executed once for every cursor with dot set to the character the cursor is currently over

-         + otherwise if there is only 1 cursor then the command is executed with dot set to the whole file
+         + otherwise if there is only 1 cursor then `x` and `y` commands are applied to whole file whereas the other commands are executed with an implicit selection matching the current character

   The command syntax was slightly tweaked to accept more terse commands.